tldr-pages/tldr/pages/common/eksctl.md

 `eksctl create cluster`

-- List the details about a cluster or all of the clusters
+- List the details about a cluster or all of the clusters:

 `eksctl get cluster [--name=<name>][--region=<region>]`

-- Create a cluster passing all configuration information in a file using `--config-file`
+- Create a cluster passing all configuration information in a file using `--config-file`:

 `eksctl create cluster --config-file=<path>`